zcorleissen/documentation/source/python_examples.rst

 Creating a document
 -------------------

-Creating and inserting the document:
+Creating and inserting a document:
 ::

  code